BasileiosKal/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Parameters:

 - P1, fixed point of G1, defined by the ciphersuite.
-- expand_message, the expand_message operation defined by the suite
-                  specified by the hash_to_curve_suite parameter.
-- octet_scalar_length, non-negative integer.
-The length of a scalar octet representation, defined by the ciphersuite.

 Definitions:

 - L, is the non-negative integer representing the number of messages to be signed.
-- expand_dst, an octet string representing the domain separation tag: utf8(ciphersuite_id || "SIG_DET_DST_"), where
-              ciphersuite_id is defined by the ciphersuite.

 Outputs: